planttheidea/moize/README.md

 *defaults to Infinity*

 The maximum size of the cache you want stored in cache for this method.
 Clearance of the cache once the `maxSize` is reached is on a [Least Recently Used](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_Recently_Used_.28LRU.29) basis.
+This is also available via the shortcut method of [`moize.maxSize`](#moizemaxsize).

 ```javascript
 const fn = (item) => {